kiba/Writings/atg/chp3_very_much_alive.md

 "It will be a priority project, and it will be done as soon as possible.
 I am assuming that we will extract the intel from the laptop for use by multiple teams.
 If we can get Mr. Swift's cooperation, I am sure we will receive more videos from their franchise."

 ***

-The most convenient place to eat was the SGC's cafeteria.
-It wasn't gourmet food, but it wasn't bad either.
-O'Neill may be paid six figures plus hazard duty pay, but he wasn't going to go out every time to get food.
-There was a security process with the need to stay here in case if emergency arise.

-Frank Cromwell approached his table with a cafeteria tray.

-"May I join you?"
-Cromwell asked.

-"Sure," O'Neill replied.

-"About the war in Iraq..."

-"Don't say anymore.
-Whatever happened or didn't happen there, it's over."

-"Forgiveness?"

-"Maybe not even that.
-If what you said is true, then there's nothing to forgive.
-You made a judgement call on that day, and it was wrong.
-Only weeks ago, you saved the world, so I can't exactly complaine about being personally tortured in some forsaken Iraqi prison."

-"If I had to do it over again, I would drag you back to the helicopter."

-"I know you would."

-"So, we're good?"

-O'Neill looked into Cromwell's eyes.
-"Yeah, we're good."

-***

-It occurred to Frank Cromwell that the office of Major General Hammond was very ordinary.
-If he didn't know, it looked like the office of any general, but this office belonged to one of the most important and special combatant command on Earth.

-"Have a seat, Colonel," Hammond said.

-Cromwell could see the exasperated gesture exhibited by the general.

-"What am I going to do with you?"
-Hammond said..
-"You know how much headache is when a SGC personnel come back from the dead?
-Luckily I didn't have to find out until now.
-Doctor Jackson was only gone a few hours before we retrieved him from an aquatic alien.
-But you have been gone for a few weeks.
-A funeral was already conducted and all the paperwork was done."

-"So this is going to be a problem."

-"Yes, a very big nasty problem.
-This is by no mean your fault, but coming from the dead plays hell with keeping a program secret.
-You are a Colonel.
-You had been in contact with innumerable people, many of which has came to your funeral.
-They're going to ask a question, 'why are you alive?'.
-We're going to have to craft a very convincing story as to why.
-That would be a lot easier if we were officially at war with someone else on this planet.
-Thankfully, we are not. "

-"So, I am not going back to my old life."

-"I didn't say that we are going to just throw up our hands up and do nothing."

-"Sir, wouldn't it be easier that it just wasn't going to happen?
-At least until a few years?"

-"You'll be stuck here in this base.
-There's no telling when we will reveal the program to the public."

-"In the television series, they never made stargate command public, even when they finally have the capability to manufacture the ships needed to defend Earth.
-It was all up to SG-1 to save the day again and again.
-I hope we are not going in that direction."

-"I assure you that we will not.
-If one of our carrier strike group got sunk, or there was a battle in Antartica, we would absolutely disclose the stargate program to the public.
-It would be the height of stupidity, not to mention jeopardizing the safety of this world, to not do so."

-"It's good to hear.
-I have a proposal.
-I was thinking of going to two thousand fifteen.
-We are in contact with a prominent billionaire, probably with good connection to our, I mean, his government.
-He could arrange a meeting.
-When we do contact the government, I could be a liaison to the USAF there.
-When the program finally become public, I'll get my life back."

-"I have one objection that just came to my mind.
-You are a known face."

-"A fictional person there, sir.
-At most I would get mistaken as the actor who played me."

-"I'll see what I can do, but I make no promises."

-***
 **Captain Samantha Carter**